Oklukeok/Leaderboard/README.md

 > The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

-> STAGE 0 - Starting the project
+> STAGE 1 - Setup project: setting up a JavaScript project for the Leaderboard list app, using webpack and ES6 features.

 ## Built With